yzzyx-network/libretro-script-launcher/README.md

 With this core, you can launch any script or program you want!
 Now you can have your entire PC game library accessible from Retroarch!

 Note: This core works on Linux, and it should work on MacOS as well.
 I don't think it will work on Windows unfortunately, but I don't have a Windows computer to test that.
 It should be very simple to make a Windows version, I just don't know its commands as well.
-Note 2: This is a big hack based on code from the [Libretro Dolohin Launcher](https://github.com/RobLoach/libretro-dolphin-launcher).
+Note 2: This is a big hack based on code from the [Libretro Dolphin Launcher](https://github.com/RobLoach/libretro-dolphin-launcher).
 I only changed a few lines to make this, so there's still some code and comments referencing Dolphin.

 ## Installation